muffinista/namey/README.markdown

 ## Data ##

+Namey comes with a pre-loaded SQLite database.
+However, you can specify a different datasource when initializing the gem:

+    @generator = Namey::Generator.new("mysql://username:passwrd@host/database")

+Namey uses Sequel to access data, and is tested with both MySQL and SQLite.
+It might need some tweaking to work with other engines.

-The data for namey is in a SQLite database, which is included with the gem.
-If you want to fiddle around, you can check out Namey::Importer, or the `namey-load-data` script included with the gem, which will generate the database from the original source files.
+If you want to fiddle around with the data, you can check out Namey::Importer, or the `namey-load-data` script included with the gem, which will generate the database from the original source files.

-@todo -- options for other db engines

 ## Capitalization ##